TomPace101/nanopore_diffusion/notes.md

 Should requests be immutable, then?
 If so, that's a problem for customization.
 Also, I seem to recall that immutability and slots don't work together.
+Decision: create a validation method for instances.
+Subclasses can choose to use it, or not.

 _TODO_ refactor this TODO list!